-What is fast fashion?: Inexpensive clothing and accessories that move quickly from the catwalk to stores to meet new trends.
+So, what is fast fashion?
+Fast fashion generally refers to inexpensive, poorly constructed clothing and accessories that move quickly from the catwalk to stores to meet new trends.

 Why is fast fashion so popular?